Space Jam: A New Legacy: Critical response

 Joe Pytka, the director of the original Space Jam, expressed his hatred towards the film upon its release.
 Among his complaints, Pytka compared LeBron James to Michael Jordan, who was arguably the most famous celebrity when the first film was released in comparison to James, criticized the story for not tying up emotionally to LeBron's life, felt the first film's cast and soundtrack were superior to the ones of A New Legacy and saw Bugs Bunny's role in the film as "heartbreaking".
-Pytka had earlier criticized Warner Bros.' decision to make a Space Jam sequel in 2016 back when Justin Lin was attached to direct, dismissing the notion as "ridiculous" despite working with LeBron James and Steph Curry, feeling that neither of them was a "transcendent figure" like Jordan.
+Pytka had earlier criticized Warner Bros.' decision to make a Space Jam sequel in 2016, back when Justin Lin was attached to direct, dismissing the notion as "ridiculous" despite working with LeBron James and Steph Curry, feeling that neither of them was a "transcendent figure" like Jordan.

 Accolades

 At the 42nd Golden Raspberry Awards, Space Jam: A New Legacy received a nomination for Worst Picture; and won Worst Actor for James, Worst Screen Combo for James and "any Warner cartoon character (or Time-Warner product) he dribbles on", and Worst Prequel, Remake, Rip-off or Sequel.
 It was nominated for the Comedy Movie of 2021 at the 47th People's Choice Awards, but lost to Free Guy, and received awards for the Hollywood Professional Association Awards' Outstanding Sound – Feature Film and the Alliance of Women Film Journalists' Time Waster Remake or Sequel Award.
-Two awards for the film were nominated at the 2022 Kids' Choice Awards included Favorite Movie and Favorite Movie Actor for James, but both lost to Spider-Man: No Way Home.
+The film received two nominations at the 2022 Kids' Choice Awards including Favorite Movie and Favorite Movie Actor for James, but both lost to Spider-Man: No Way Home.
+The film won the award for "Worst Film of 2021" at the Hawaii Film Critics Society.